 Common Core Connections:

 - Conduct short research projects that build knowledge about a topic (CCSS.ELA-LITERACY.W.3.7, CCSS.ELA-LITERACY.W.4.7, CCSS.ELA-LITERACY.W.5.7)

 - Recall information from experiences or gather information from print and digital sources; take brief notes on sources and sort evidence into provided categories.
 CCSS.ELA-LITERACY.W.3.8, CCSS.ELA-LITERACY.W.4.8, CCSS.ELA-LITERACY.W.5.8)

 - Daily rate: $1000 plus travel expenses.

 - I am willing to travel, and encourage schools to team up with other schools to share expenses.

 I also do Skype Visits!

-- As her schedule permits, I will do free twenty minute Q&A Skype sessions for book groups or classes who have read one of her books.
+- As my schedule permits, I will do free twenty minute Q&A Skype sessions for book groups or classes who have read one of my books.